SpoorthiPai/architectural-design-generation/dataset/dataset-info.md

 # Research Context

-This dataset was developed as part of an academic Machine Learning research project focused on generating architectural designs from textual descriptions.

-The project explores the intersection of:
+This dataset was developed as part of an academic research project exploring the intersection of:

 - Artificial Intelligence
 - Computer Vision
 - Natural Language Processing
 - Architectural Design Automation

+The project focuses on generating architectural layouts and design concepts directly from textual prompts using Machine Learning and Generative AI models.

 ---